beamable/UnrealSDK/Docs/docs/concepts/operations-and-waits.md

 We provide a lot of Operations inside our `UBeamRuntimeSubsystem` implementations; covering most basic use-cases.
 However, understanding how to create your own operations enables you to add behavior to last-mile hooks we expose.
 A couple of examples:

-- "I want to go talk to a microservice to fetch additional data for a user before you trigger the `OnBeamableReady` callback."
+- "I want to go talk to a microservice to fetch additional data for a user before you trigger the `OnUserReady` callback."
 - "I want to go talk to a microservice to validate that you can actually join this matchmaking queue."

 !!! warning